 Our second deliverable

-Everyone’s received an email that required just that extra amount of effort that they’ve left it unread to get back to later (maybe).
+Everyone’s received an email that required just that extra amount of effort.
+Often they’ve left it unread to get back to later (maybe).
 For example, you may receive an email with new contact info (ie, phone number, or maybe you noticed a new job title on an email signature).
-In the past you would have to login to NetSuite to record these changes.
+In the past, you would have to log in to NetSuite to record these changes.
 Not anymore.